 SkillBridge Programs Worth Applying To in 2026

-The best SkillBridge programs in 2026 are not all created equal, and I wish someone had handed me a ranked list by career field before I started cold-emailing program coordinators at 11 p.m. from a barracks room in Fort Campbell.
-I spent about six weeks researching this before my own terminal leave window opened up, and what I kept running into was the same problem — the DoD’s official SkillBridge directory lists thousands of programs with zero editorial ranking, and ratemyskb.com has honest peer reviews but no way to filter by placement rate or career field.
-So here is the curated breakdown I wanted.
-Programs ranked by career field, with real placement data where it exists and honest notes about what makes each one worth your 180 days.
+SkillBridge has gotten complicated with all the noise flying around — thousands of programs listed on the DoD directory, zero editorial ranking, and a peer review site that can’t filter by placement rate.
+I was cold-emailing program coordinators at 11 p.m. from a barracks room at Fort Campbell before I figured any of this out.
+Spent six weeks doing that research before my terminal leave window opened.
+What I kept hitting was the same wall: ratemyskb.com has honest reviews but no way to sort by career field or outcomes data.
+So here’s the curated breakdown I actually wanted.
+Programs ranked by career field, real placement numbers where they exist, and honest notes about what makes each one worth your 180 days.

 Best SkillBridge for Tech Careers

-Tech is where SkillBridge placement rates are highest, and the three programs that consistently rise to the top are Amazon, Microsoft, and Salesforce.
-Each operates differently.
-Knowing which one fits your situation matters more than just picking the biggest brand name.
+Tech is where placement rates climb highest — and three programs keep rising to the top: Amazon, Microsoft, and Salesforce.
+Each one operates differently.
+Knowing which fits your background matters more than chasing the biggest brand name on your resume.

 Amazon — Technical and Operations Pathways

-Amazon’s SkillBridge program runs across two tracks — one for software development and cloud roles, one for operations and logistics management.
-The cloud and software track funnels participants toward AWS certifications during the internship period, and Amazon covers the exam fees, which run about $300 per certification attempt.
-Placement rates internally reported by Amazon sit around 85% for candidates who complete the full program and earn at least one AWS cert by week ten.
+Amazon’s SkillBridge program runs two tracks.
+One targets software development and cloud roles.
+The other targets operations and logistics management.
+The cloud track funnels participants toward AWS certifications during the internship period — Amazon covers exam fees, which run about $300 per attempt.
+Internal placement rates sit around 85% for participants who complete the full program and earn at least one AWS cert by week ten.

-The operations track is underrated.
-A lot of veterans assume they need a CS background to get value from Amazon SkillBridge.
+The operations track is underrated, honestly.
+A lot of veterans assume they need a CS background to get anything out of Amazon SkillBridge.
 They don’t.
-The ops track slots well for veterans coming out of supply, logistics, or infantry leadership roles.
-Area managers at Amazon fulfillment centers regularly pull from this pipeline.
-The Robbinsville, NJ facility and the DuPont, WA facility both have strong track records with SkillBridge participants specifically.
+The ops track slots well for veterans coming out of supply, logistics, or infantry leadership.
+Area managers at Amazon fulfillment centers pull from this pipeline regularly.
+The Robbinsville, NJ facility and the DuPont, WA facility both have strong track records with SkillBridge participants specifically — those two locations by name, worth remembering.

-One honest note — Amazon’s application process is competitive enough that you should apply six to eight months before your ETS date, not six to eight weeks.
-Their coordinator response times are slow.
+Don’t make my mistake.
+Amazon’s application process is competitive enough that you need to apply six to eight months before your ETS date — not six to eight weeks.
+Coordinator response times are slow.
 I sent my initial inquiry in January and didn’t hear back until late March.
-Plan accordingly.
+Build that lag into your timeline or you’ll be scrambling.

 Microsoft — LEAP and Military SkillBridge

-Stumbled into this detail by accident, honestly — Microsoft’s SkillBridge coordinator in Redmond, WA handles applications differently than their other regional offices.
-If you apply through the general careers portal, you may get routed away from the SkillBridge track entirely.
-Email the military programs team directly at their alias listed on the DoD SkillBridge directory.
+Stumbled into this detail by accident — Microsoft’s SkillBridge coordinator in Redmond, WA handles applications differently than their regional offices.
+Apply through the general careers portal and you may get routed away from the SkillBridge track entirely.
+Email the military programs team directly at the alias listed on the DoD SkillBridge directory.
+That step alone will save you two months of confusion.

 Salesforce — Vetforce SkillBridge

-Salesforce built their Vetforce program specifically around Salesforce Administrator and Salesforce Developer certifications.
-The Administrator cert (currently $200 per attempt) is achievable in 12 to 16 weeks for someone starting from scratch.
-Salesforce provides free Trailhead access during the program, and their curriculum is genuinely structured — not “here’s a login, figure it out.”
+But what is Vetforce, exactly?
+In essence, it’s a structured certification pathway built around Salesforce Administrator and Salesforce Developer credentials.
+But it’s much more than that — it’s an ecosystem play.
+The Admin cert, currently $200 per attempt, is achievable in 12 to 16 weeks starting from scratch.
+Salesforce provides free Trailhead access during the program, and the curriculum is actually structured.
+Not “here’s a login, figure it out.”
+Real lesson sequencing, real checkpoints.

-What makes Salesforce SkillBridge worth highlighting is the ecosystem play.
-A Salesforce Admin certification opens doors at thousands of companies, not just Salesforce itself.
-Veterans who complete Vetforce and don’t land at Salesforce directly are still competitive for roles paying $65,000 to $85,000 at mid-market companies.
-Placement in any Salesforce-related role within 90 days of program completion runs around 78% based on Vetforce’s published 2024 outcomes report.
+That’s what makes Vetforce endearing to us transition-minded veterans.
+Landing at Salesforce itself isn’t the only win.
+That Admin certification opens doors at thousands of companies.
+Veterans who complete Vetforce and don’t land directly at Salesforce are still competitive for roles paying $65,000 to $85,000 at mid-market companies.
+Placement in any Salesforce-related role within 90 days of completion runs around 78%, based on Vetforce’s published 2024 outcomes report.

 Best SkillBridge for Project Management

-Probably should have opened with this section, honestly, because project management is the field where the largest number of veterans land post-service — and it’s also where two programs stand clearly above the rest.
+Probably should have opened with this section, honestly.
+Project management is where the largest number of veterans land post-service — and two programs stand clearly above everything else in this category.

 Vets2PM — PMP-Focused SkillBridge

-Vets2PM is not a household name outside the veteran transition community, but their SkillBridge program is one of the most structurally sound options on the entire DoD directory.
-The program runs 12 weeks, fully remote, and the explicit outcome is PMP exam eligibility and preparation.
-Military experience satisfies the PMI work experience requirement for the PMP, which most veterans don’t realize — if you’ve led personnel and managed a budget, you almost certainly qualify to sit for the exam.
+Vets2PM isn’t a household name outside the veteran transition community.
+Inside it, their SkillBridge program is one of the most structurally sound options on the entire DoD directory.
+Twelve weeks, fully remote, with one explicit outcome: PMP exam eligibility and preparation.
+Military experience satisfies the PMI work experience requirement — something most veterans don’t realize.
+Led personnel, managed a budget?
+You almost certainly qualify to sit for the exam already.

 The remote format is either a feature or a limitation depending on your personality.
-Veterans who need structure and in-person accountability sometimes struggle.
-The ones who are disciplined and self-directed do extremely well.
+Veterans who need structure and in-person accountability sometimes struggle with it.
+The self-directed ones do extremely well.
 Know which one you are before you commit.
+Seriously — know which one you are.

 Hiring Our Heroes — Corporate Fellowship Program

-Hiring Our Heroes runs SkillBridge-eligible Corporate Fellowship cohorts in spring, summer, and fall cycles — three cohorts per year, each 12 weeks long.
-The fellowship places veterans at named corporate partners including JPMorgan Chase, Comcast, USAA, and Boeing, among others.
-You apply for the fellowship and then rank your preferred company placements.
-It’s closer to a matching process than a straight application.
+Hiring Our Heroes runs SkillBridge-eligible Corporate Fellowship cohorts in spring, summer, and fall cycles — three per year, each 12 weeks long.
+The fellowship places veterans at named corporate partners: JPMorgan Chase, Comcast, USAA, Boeing, and others.
+You apply for the fellowship, then rank preferred company placements.
+It functions more like a matching process than a straight application, which matters for managing expectations going in.

-The PM and operations track is the most popular and most competitive.
-Fellowship participants are placed in real business units, working on real projects alongside full-time employees.
-This is not a shadowing program.
-Fellows are expected to contribute.
-Companies hire from the fellowship at a rate of about 67% — meaning roughly two out of three fellows receive an offer from their fellowship host company.
+The PM and operations track is the most popular and the most competitive.
+Fellows are placed in real business units working on real projects alongside full-time employees — not shadowing, not sitting in on calls.
+Contributing.
+Companies hire from the fellowship at about a 67% rate.
+Roughly two out of three fellows receive an offer from their host company.
+Those are real numbers.

-The application is rigorous.
-You need a resume, two professional references, and a written statement of purpose.
-The interview process involves a screening call with HOH staff and then a second interview with your top-choice company.
-Veterans applying for spring cohorts should submit applications no later than October of the prior year.
+The application is rigorous — resume, two professional references, written statement of purpose, a screening call with HOH staff, then a second interview with your top-choice company.
+Veterans targeting spring cohorts should have applications submitted no later than October of the prior year.
+That deadline is earlier than most people expect.

 Best SkillBridge for Trades and Logistics

-The trades and logistics pathway gets less attention than tech or corporate fellowships, but the placement rates in this space are among the highest in the entire SkillBridge ecosystem.
-Three programs stand out.
+The trades and logistics pathway gets less attention than tech or corporate fellowships.
+The placement rates here are among the highest in the entire SkillBridge ecosystem.
+Three programs stand out — and two of them most veterans have never seriously considered.

 John Deere — Technician and Operations SkillBridge

+Frustrated by how few veterans knew this program existed, I spent time running down the specifics.
 John Deere’s SkillBridge program is built around their dealership network and internal operations team.
-Participants are placed at John Deere facilities or authorized dealerships for 12 to 16 weeks, working alongside master technicians on equipment including the 9R Series tractors, S700 combines, and precision agriculture systems.
-Veterans with 68W, 91B, or similar MOS backgrounds adapt quickly.
-Veterans from other backgrounds take a few extra weeks to find their footing but still succeed.
+Participants spend 12 to 16 weeks at John Deere facilities or authorized dealerships, working alongside master technicians on equipment — the 9R Series tractors, S700 combines, precision agriculture systems.
+Veterans with 68W, 91B, or similar MOS backgrounds adapt fast.
+Others take a few extra weeks but still succeed.

-John Deere offers an internal pipeline to full-time technician roles at Tier 1 and Tier 2 dealerships.
-Technician wages in this space range from $28 to $42 per hour depending on specialization and location.
-The company also runs a parallel track for operations and supply chain roles at their manufacturing facilities in Moline, IL and Waterloo, IA.
-Placement rate in any John Deere-affiliated role after program completion: approximately 73%.
+This new pathway took off several years later and eventually evolved into the internal pipeline enthusiasts know and rely on today — a direct channel to full-time technician roles at Tier 1 and Tier 2 dealerships.
+Technician wages range from $28 to $42 per hour depending on specialization and location.
+A parallel track exists for operations and supply chain roles at manufacturing facilities in Moline, IL and Waterloo, IA.
+Overall placement in any John Deere-affiliated role after completion: approximately 73%.

 Caterpillar — CAT SkillBridge

-Caterpillar’s program mirrors John Deere’s in structure but has a stronger lean toward heavy equipment and construction applications.
-The 16-week program places veterans at CAT dealer locations, with the heaviest concentrations in Texas, Georgia, and the Pacific Northwest.
-Veterans who complete the program and pass Caterpillar’s internal technician certification receive a signed letter of employment eligibility that can be used at any authorized CAT dealer in the country — essentially a portable credential.
+Caterpillar’s program mirrors John Deere’s structure but leans harder toward heavy equipment and construction applications.
+The 16-week program places veterans at CAT dealer locations — heaviest concentrations in Texas, Georgia, and the Pacific Northwest.
+Veterans who complete the program and pass Caterpillar’s internal technician certification receive a signed letter of employment eligibility, usable at any authorized CAT dealer in the country.
+A portable credential.
+That detail alone changes the calculus for veterans who don’t want to be locked into one geography.

-Inspired by how few veterans knew this existed, I spent time cross-checking CAT’s placement outcomes against DoD SkillBridge feedback forms.
-The program consistently receives 4.6 out of 5 from participants on worksite experience.
+The program consistently receives 4.6 out of 5 from participants on worksite experience, cross-checked against DoD SkillBridge feedback forms.
 Starting wages for CAT-certified technicians coming out of the program average around $31 per hour, with overtime common in active construction markets.
+While you won’t need prior heavy equipment experience, you will need a handful of documented maintenance hours from your military service to strengthen the application.

 UPS — Integrad and Military SkillBridge

 UPS runs one of the most straightforward SkillBridge-aligned programs in the logistics space.
-Their Integrad training center in Landover, MD is the main hub, though satellite programs exist in Louisville, KY and Atlanta, GA.
-The program focuses on driver certification, package operations management, and logistics coordinator roles.
+Their Integrad training center in Landover, MD is the main hub — satellite programs exist in Louisville, KY and Atlanta, GA.
+The program covers driver certification, package operations management, and logistics coordinator roles.
+Clear track, clear outcome.

-The honest reality about UPS SkillBridge is that it’s high-volume and less personalized than John Deere or CAT.
-You are one of many participants moving through a structured training track.
-That said, the path to full-time employment is clear and fast.
-UPS hires roughly 90% of SkillBridge completers into full-time roles, which is among the highest conversion rates in the entire DoD directory.
-Driver roles start around $21 per hour and move to $23 per hour after a 30-day probationary period, with full benefits from day one.
+First, you should set your expectations about personalization — at least if you’re coming from John Deere or CAT.
+UPS SkillBridge is high-volume.
+You’re one of many participants moving through a structured training track.
+That said, the path to full-time employment is fast and clear.
+UPS hires roughly 90% of SkillBridge completers into full-time roles — among the highest conversion rates on the entire DoD directory.
+Driver roles start around $21 per hour, move to $23 after a 30-day probationary period, full benefits from day one.

 How to Get Your Command to Approve SkillBridge

-This is where a lot of veterans stall out.
-The program is funded, the slot is available, and the company wants you — and then command says no, or drags their feet until the window closes.
-Here is a timeline and approach that works.
+This is where veterans stall out.
+Program funded, slot available, company wants you — and then command says no, or drags their feet until the window closes.
+Here’s a timeline and approach that actually works.

 The Approval Timeline

-Start the conversation with your chain of command no later than six months before your intended SkillBridge start date.
+As someone who ran this process twice — once unsuccessfully, once correctly — I learned everything there is to know about routing SkillBridge approval memos through a reluctant chain.
+Start the conversation with your chain of command no later than six months before your intended start date.
 That sounds early.
 It is.
 You need buffer for the memo to route through S1, get kicked back, get revised, and route again.
 Six months gives you two or three full routing cycles without panic.

 - Six months out — Verbal conversation with your direct supervisor.
 Not a formal ask.
 Planting the seed.

 - Five months out — Draft memo submitted to your chain.
-Include the program name, company name, DoD authorization number, your proposed start and end dates, and how you plan to manage any current duties during the transition period.
+Include the program name, company name, DoD authorization number, proposed start and end dates, and how you’ll manage current duties during the transition window.

 - Four months out — Follow up in writing if you haven’t received feedback.
 Email is fine.
 Create a paper trail.